zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 8. Select **Add classification**.

-9. You will see the **dbo - people - DOB** field disappear from the recommendations list, and the number of recommendations drop by 1.
+9. After adding the new classification, the **dbo - people - DOB** field disappears from the recommendations list, and the number of recommendations drop by 1.

 10. To accept the remaining recommendations, you can check the **Select all** option and then select **Accept selected recommendations**.